Shuanghedong Cave Network

 Shuanghedong (双河洞 (Shuānghédòng, twin rivers cave)) is the longest cave in China and in Asia, the largest dolomite cave system in the world, and the third longest cave in the world as of May 2023.
 Its current explored length is 437.4 km.

 The cave network is located in Suiyang Shuanghe Cave National Geopark, near the town of Wenquan in Suiyang County, Zunyi, Guizhou Province.
 It is situated within the Furong River basin, a primary tributary of the Wu River.

+The cave is a UNESCO World Heritage Site.

 Ecology

 The cave contains numerous waterfalls and at least three underground rivers, some of which contain cave shrimp and fish weighing several pounds.
 Tadpoles, frogs, giant salamanders, insects, spiders, crabs, bats, leeches, blind fish, and mushrooms have also been found.

 Many fossils from the Quaternary period have been discovered in the cave, including mammalian species such as giant pandas, serows, Sumatran rhinoceroses, and stegodons.
 Nearly 50 individual giant panda fossils ranging from 100,000 years to merely centuries old have been identified, with over 20 skeletons intact.